jackdewinter/pymarkdown/docs/advanced_configuration.md

 #### Specifying A Single Configuration Value

-There are specific times that specifying a single configuration value is useful.
+There are times that specifying a single configuration value is useful.
 For me, those times are usually when I am testing the setting of a configuration property or when I just need to set a single value while scanning a directory.
 That is where the `--set` or `-s` command line option helps.

-When I was testing the configuration for the above log configuration, I used the following command line to verify that the settings were correct:
+For example, when I was testing the configuration for the above log configuration, I used the following command line to verify that the settings were correct: